 The mission was to orbit the moon, photograph the lunar landscape and identify suitable future landing sites.
 Until then, people had only speculated what the moon’s surface might be like.

-Something transpired during the fourth lunar orbit that wasn’t on the flight plan: as the spacecraft emerged from the dark side of the moon, the astronauts beheld the earth rising above the lunar horizon.
+Something transpired during the fourth lunar orbit on 24 December that wasn’t on the flight plan: as the spacecraft emerged from the dark side of the moon, the astronauts beheld the earth rising above the lunar horizon.
 They hurried to capture this stunning image and took the first color photograph of the earth from the moon.
 This image, “Earthrise”, of a small blue planet floating in the darkness of space, forever changed the world’s perspective of the fragile, precious planet we call home.

 On July 20, 1969, a collective dream became reality, with a footprint symbolizing this achievement: on that day, man set foot on the moon for the first time.